 Live in a household of more than one person with annual income less that £28,000, or have an individual annual income less than £22,000

 If selected, we expect bursary applicants to attend at least 75% of the course.
 There will be no refunds available for days missed.
-All bursary applicants will be passionate and committed, and have a strong worth ethic.
+All bursary applicants will need to be passionate and committed, and have a strong work ethic.

-We will also expect bursary participants to be available to give short feedback about their progression through the course.
+We will also ask bursary participants to be available to give short feedback about their progression through the course.

-Lightbox 2017-18 – Bursary Application Form
+Lightbox Online 2021 – Bursary Application Form

 Please note: we will offer as many bursary places as we can depending on how many applications we receive.
-Applying for a bursary will not affect your chance of being offered a place on Lightbox.
+Applying for a bursary will not affect your chance of being offered a place on Lightbox Online.

 Please ensure the information you provide is accurate.
 Please be prepared to provide proof for any of the financial information you provide.
-Bursary applicants will also have to adhere to the regular application process.
+Bursary applicants will also have to follow the regular application process.

 About you